aviaialon/FlightHubTripBuilderApi/readme.md

 ## Synopsis
-A simple RESTFul API to manage trips
+A simple RESTFul API built with Laravel to manage trips

 ## RESTful URLs
 #### List all airports (Ordered alphabeticaly by city and name):<br />